osmosis-labs/mesh-security/docs/ibc/Slashing.md

 4. Finally, [verify the signature on both votes](https://github.com/cometbft/cometbft/blob/v0.37.1/evidence/verify.go#L211-L219) using the public key and the chain-id of the consumer chain (this must be set up in the `external-staking` contract)

-We can also add some consistency checks, like "this evidence has not been seen before", which is equivalent to "this validator has not been tombstoned yet".
-And maybe some limit on age of evidence, or accept any age and just use the age of the evidence to decide what is slashed (based on the unbonding period).
+We can also add some consistency checks, like "this evidence has not been seen before", which is equivalent to "this validator has not been tombstoned yet", and maybe some limit on age of evidence.
+Or we just accept any age and just use the age of the evidence to decide what is slashed (based on the unbonding period).
 Or just slash everyone bonded or unbonding, as the timestamps of the two votes may be wildly different, and they really shouldn't have trusted this cheating validator in the first place.